oVirt/ovirt-site/source/db-issues/dbupgrade.html.md

        fn_db_change_column_type          Changes a column type,decimal precision etc. (Several formats) fn_db_add_config_value            Adds a new value to vdc_options fn_db_update_default_config_value     Updates the value of an option in vdc_options if given default was not   changed.You can also define if your condition is case-sensitive or not fn_db_delete_config_value     Deletes an option from vdc_options
-       fn_db_split_config_value          Given general configuration entry, creates new entries for each old cluster version, with the old value, and a new entry for the newest cluster version with the input value
+       fn_db_split_config_value          Given general configuration entry, creates new entries for each old cluster version, with the old value, and a new entry for the newest cluster version with the input  value fn_db_create_constraint             Creates a constraint
+       fn_db_drop_constraint                Drops a constraint

 Examples: